Adarsh9111/Autoauto/README.md

 `source venv/bin/activate`

+### repository structure

+- config: contains yaml files that define constants values that define system behavior
+- framework: contains implementations of different operations that are necessary for creating and testing strategies
+  - trading.py: contains framework code for creating and testing strategies
+  - data.py: contains framework code for loading and processing data
+- strategies: contains implementations of different strategies
+- hdata: contains historical data for backtesting
+- data: contains fresh data fetched periodically for calculating daily weight of stocks

 ### Fetching data from yahoo finance

 To fetch data for a specific list of companies for a given period of time, pass it as a csv file in a format similar to faang.csv